LilaShiba/msPythonCapstone2023/readme.md

 2. `main.py`: This file contains a function called `draw_dog_face()` that uses the functions from `dog_template.py` to draw a simple 2D dog face.
 You can modify the parameters of these functions to create your own custom dog face.

+# TODO's
+Here are your tasks as the tech lead of digital dogs!

 ## 🎯 Centering the Dog Face 🎯

 To center the dog face on the screen, follow these steps: